-The building control authority makes its decision Wednesday 2 May.
+The building control authority makes its decision Wednesday 2 February.

-You have one month to make your appeal before the deadline.
+You have one month to make your appeal before deadline.

-Your last date to make an appeal is before 5.30pm on Tuesday 1 June (one month later).
+Your last date to make an appeal on this decision is before 5.30pm on Tuesday 1March (one month later).